 Since the release of his first EP ‘These Are The Good Old Days’ in 2013.
-Robert’s burgeoning fan-base has seen him sell out every headline show he has attempted including The Islington in London in November which was done and dusted six weeks in advance.
-This feat caught the eye of top concert promoter Killi Live who recently saw him fill the prestigious Hoxton Square Bar & Kitchen on April 3rd of this year.
+Robert’s burgeoning fan-base saw him sell out every headline show he attempted including The Islington in London which was done and dusted six weeks in advance.
+This feat caught the eye of top concert promoter Killi Live who saw him fill the prestigious Hoxton Square Bar & Kitchen.

 Robert first took up the guitar at 11, he played in some ‘terrible’ school bands and first dabbled in recording at University.
 His real drive for success however was kick-started in August 2012 when he found himself stranded in Australia with no plane ticket home and not a penny to his name.

-“I wasn’t scared about sleeping rough, but I did need to eat,” recounts Robert.
+“I needed to eat,” recounts Robert.
 “So I picked up my guitar, sat at the side of the road and sang to anyone who would listen.
 Three months later I had made enough money to get back home to England and I felt like if I could do that, I could do anything.”

 Robert’s first single 'Late Nights & Traffic Lights’ was released little more than a year later.
 The track debuted at No. 45 in the iTunes Singer/Songwriter Chart and gained recognition from diverse areas of the entertainment world: he was handpicked as an emerging icon by the head of music at Absolute Radio, the video was added to Topman’s in-store video jukebox and was even a favourite in karaoke bars, as attested to by Robert’s PRS statements!

 Whilst touring in European venues in 2013, Robert decided to offer something a little less conventional to fans: performing in ten different living rooms across ten days, which was a runaway success.
-“I loved the variety of performing in front of five people in a living room and then a crowded venue in the same day.”
+“I loved the variety of performing in front of five people in a living room followed by a music venue on the same tour.”

 Robert saw the making of ‘This One’s For You’ as a chance to redevelop his sound.
 “I found myself going to as many gigs as I could and asking the question, what can I learn from this?
 I realised I needed to create my own sound and my own style.
 So I stopped listening to the radio, picked up my guitar and just started working on the ideas that came out.”